sciunto-org/ikiwiki-pandoc/README.md

     """]]

-### Tables ###
+### Tables

 Pandoc has a native [table-handling syntax](http://johnmacfarlane.net/pandoc/README.html#tables).
 This overlaps somewhat with Ikiwiki's `table` directive.
 Here too, you'll have to decide which facility better suits your needs.

-### Inline TeX processing ###
+### Inline TeX processing for math

 Pandoc recognizes inline TeX and can be configured to display it on the web using a variety of tools.

-1. You can use MathJax <http://www.mathjax.org/>.
-This requires copying the `mathjax.tmpl` file that accompanies this plugin to a template directory seen by your wiki.
-Rename the file to `page.tmpl`.
-(Available since Pandoc 1.8.)
+1. MathJax <http://www.mathjax.org/> is the option recommended for most people, since it combines extensive support for TeX commands with good browser support.

+2. KaTeX (<https://khan.github.io/KaTeX/>) is faster and more lightweight than MathJax but does not support as many TeX commands.
+It also does not behave as nicely if there is an error in your TeX markup.

-1. jsMath is the predecessor to MathJax.
-It doesn't give as nice results, and is harder to install, but it's also an option.
-Download jsMath and jsMath-fonts <http://www.math.union.edu/~dpvc/jsMath/> and install them so that they're served from the root of your server, that is, from `/jsMath/...` Also, copy the file `jsmath.tmpl` that accompanies this plugin to a template directory seen by your wiki.
-Rename the file to `page.tmpl`.
+3. jsMath is the predecessor to MathJax.
+It doesn't give as nice results, and is harder to install.
+Download jsMath and jsMath-fonts <http://www.math.union.edu/~dpvc/jsMath/> and install them to your server.
+Set `pandoc_math_custom_js` appropriately.

-1. A different JavaScript solution is LatexMathML <http://math.etsu.edu/LaTeXMathML/>.
-Again, this gives less good results than MathJax, but it's easier to install than jsMath.
-Download the `LaTeXMathML.js` and `LaTeXMathML.standardarticle.css` files and install them so that they're served from the root of your server.
-Also, copy the file `latexmathml.tmpl` that accompanies this plugin to a template directory seen by your wiki.
-Rename the file to `page.tmpl`.

-1. Instead of using JavaScript, a different approach is to build and install a cgi on your server.
-MathTeX
-<http://www.forkosh.com/mathtex.html> gives good results, but needs LaTeX to be available on the server.
-This plugin
-assumes that if you're using MathTeX, it will be served from `/cgi-bin/mathtex.cgi`.

-1. MimeTeX <http://www.forkosh.com/mimetex.html> is the predecessor to MathTeX.
-It doesn't give as nice results, but will work on less equipped servers.
-This plugin assumes that if you're using MimeTeX, it will be served from `/cgi-bin/mimetex.cgi`.

-1. Or you could use a third-party cgi, such as Google Charts API <http://code.google.com/apis/chart/>.
-(Available since Pandoc 1.6.)

-1. Another option is to directly render the TeX into MathML.
-Browser support for displaying MathML is coming slowly.
-Firefox supports it well, but WebKit/Chrome is only beginning to.
-To process inline TeX via this method, copy the file `mathml.tmpl` that accompanies this plugin to a template directory seen by your wiki.
-Rename the file to `page.tmpl`.
-You should also arrange for the file `mathml.js` to be served from the root of your server; this file helps provide a better fallbacks for browsers that can't display the MathML.
-This method also requires htmlscrubber to be disabled, at least for pages containing MathML.
-(Available since Pandoc 1.5.)
+4. A different JavaScript solution is LatexMathML <http://math.etsu.edu/LaTeXMathML/>.

+5. Asciimathml <http://asciimath.org/> is an alternative, non-TeX syntax for math markup, which is supported by Pandoc if you have the correct setting in `pandoc_math`.

+6. The `mimetex` setting for `pandoc_math` is used for CGI-based image solutions and requires you to set `pandoc_math_custom_js` to the URL of an appropriate server-side script.
+Two of these are  MathTeX <http://www.forkosh.com/mathtex.html> (which requires LaTeX to be installed) and MimeTeX <http://www.forkosh.com/mimetex.html> (which doesn't).

+7. The `webtex` setting is similar to `mimetex` and uses the Google Charts API <http://code.google.com/apis/chart/> by default.

+9. Native MathML support (the `mathml` setting for `pandoc_math`) is only present in Mozilla-based browsers, i.e. Firefox.
+There are Javascript solutions to emulate this support in other browsers, e.g. through MathJax.
+The `mathml.js` file which comes with this module is one such possibility.
+If you opt for using MathML you should enable this through the `pandoc_math_custom_js` setting.
+Note that if you pick `mathml`, you must disable the `htmlscrubber` plugin.

-1. If none of the other options are enabled, Pandoc will attempt to render inline TeX using Unicode characters, in so far as that's possible.
+10. If none of the other options are enabled, Pandoc will attempt to render inline TeX using Unicode characters, in so far as that's possible.

 If none of these options work for you, you could check out the [teximg plugin](http://ikiwiki.info/plugins/teximg/); this works something like MathTex, above.
 You could also look into using `itex2MML`; Jason Blevins <http://jblevins.org/projects/ikiwiki/> has a plugin for using that tool together with Markdown.
 (A newer version is mentioned at <http://ikiwiki.info/todo/mdwn_itex/>.)

 See also <http://ikiwiki.info/todo/latex>, which describes a number of other  works-in-progress for rendering LaTeX in Ikiwiki.)

-#### FAQ
+### FAQ

 See this article if you encounter issues with https: <http://www.mathjax.org/resources/faqs/#problem-https> and change URLs in templates.

-### TeX macros ###
+### TeX macros

 Another nice Pandoc feature is that it parses and uses `\newcommand` and `\renewcommand` macro definitions: